arthurg90/3sc-pokedex/README.md

 cd src/tests
 yarn test
 ```
-* The above will run the tests present in the directory
+* The above will run the tests present in the directory using Jest JS library
+* The App was tested in Chrome/Safari/Firefox web browsers

 ## Q & A
 * If you used any particular libraries why did you choose them?